Related videos:

 And more recently, Iberia suspended its Madrid-Cuba flights starting in June, with plans to resume in November.

-Since international postal shipments rely on commercial flights to reach their destination, the paralysis of air travel in Cuba is adversely affecting mail services from abroad.
+Since international postal shipments rely on commercial flights to reach their destination, the Cuban air paralysis affects the mail services from abroad.

 Tourism is also feeling the impact: Cuba received 184,833 visitors in January 2026, the lowest figure in 13 years, with over 112,000 fewer tourists in the early months of the year compared to 2025.